 <date>_strip_<stripid>_composite_metadata.json

-where <date> is the date of the strip and <stripid> is the strip id of the scenes in the composite.
+is the strip id of the scenes in the composite.

 The tool passes through rpc and xml files.

-The coregister tool, allows you to coregister a set of target items to a single anchor item within your order, making it easier to perform time series analysis of deep temporal imagery stacks.
+tool, allows you to coregister a set of target items to a single anchor item within your order, making it easier to perform time series analysis of deep temporal imagery stacks.
 The coregistration tool ensures that images in a specified time series are spatially aligned, so that any feature in one image overlaps as precisely as possible with its position in any other image in the series.

 This tool is designed to support coregistration of small areas of interest – contained within a single scene – and works best with high geographic overlap between scenes in the times series.

-Product inputs
+Product inputs¶

-• anchor_item (string) (required): The item_id of the item to which all other items should be coregistered.
-Currently, only one item_id may be supplied, and it must be included as one of the products in the order.
+may be supplied, and it must be included as one of the products in the order.
 Items in the order must geographically overlap with the anchor item to be successfully coregistered.

 Example request